UNStats/covid-19-response/content/statistical-programmes/dealing-with-disruption.md

   so.** Among all NSOs interviewed, 82 percent are involved in collecting data on COVID-19 and its impacts.
-Notably, approximately 9 in 10 respondents from Sub-Saharan Africa and in Northern Africa and Western Asia (SDG region corresponding to MENA) indicated their offices are planning or already implementing efforts to collect data on COVID-19 and its impacts.
+Notably, approximately 9 in 10 respondents from Sub-Saharan Africa and in Northern Africa and Western Asia (SDG region corresponding to the Middle East and North Africa - MENA) indicated their offices are planning or already implementing efforts to collect data on COVID-19 and its impacts.
 These efforts have been supported through partnerships with international or public sector partners and, somewhat less frequently, private sector partners.
 International partnerships account for the highest share in low and middle-income countries, while public sector partnerships are predominant in their highincome counterparts.

 <Box mb={3}>
   <Img